Overview

 ]

-This setup allows the DogStatsD traffic to be routed from the application containers, through the host and host port, to the Datadog Agent container.
+This setup allows DogStatsD traffic to be routed from the application containers, through the host and host port, to the Datadog Agent container.
 However, the application container must use the host’s private IP address for this traffic.
-This can be enabled by setting the environment variable DD_AGENT_HOST to the private IP address of the EC2 instance, which can be retrieved from the Instance Metadata Service (IMDS).
-Alternatively, this can be set in the code during initialization.
-The implementation for DogStatsD is the same as for APM, see configure the Trace Agent endpoint for examples of setting the Agent endpoint.
+You can enable this by setting the environment variable DD_AGENT_HOST to the private IP address of the EC2 instance, which you can retrieve from the Instance Metadata Service (IMDS).
+Alternatively, you can set this in the code during initialization.
+The implementation for DogStatsD is the same as for APM.
+See Configure the Trace Agent endpoint for examples of setting the Agent endpoint.

 Ensure that the security group settings on your EC2 instances do not publicly expose the ports for APM and DogStatsD.